TravelGap Multi-Trip FAQ's

 12. I am leaving before my policy materials arrive in the mail.
 How will I receive the information I need in time?

 Upon a successful purchase, you will receive an email confirmation which contains all your necessary policy information and important contact information for emergencies.
-Once enrolled, members can instantly log in to the Member Services area of HTH's website and download an electronic ID card.
+Once enrolled, members can instantly log in to the Member Services area of the website and download an electronic ID card.

 Family Members included in your Multi-Trip Plan (if applicable) must be:

-• Your spouse, age 84 or younger, and/or your eligible child(ren) or other eligible dependent(s) - see Eligible Dependents
+• Your spouse, age 95 or younger, and/or your eligible child(ren) or other eligible dependent(s) - see Eligible Dependents

 • Enrolled in a Primary Health Plan.